mnot/I-D/rfc5988bis/draft.md

 This specification does not place restrictions on the cardinality of links;
-there can be multiple links to and from a particular IRI, and multiple links of different types between two given IRIs.
+there can be multiple links to and from a particular IRI, and multiple links of the same or different types between a given context and target .
 Likewise, the relative ordering of links in any particular serialisation, or between serialisations (e.g., the Link header and in-content links) is not specified or significant in this specification; applications that wish to consider ordering significant can do so.

 Target attributes are a set of key/value pairs that describe the link or its target; for example, a media type hint.
 This specification does not attempt to